-Heddon Valley CampsiteHeddon Valley, Nr Parracombe, Barnstable, Devon, EX31 4PY
+Heddon Valley CampsiteHeddon Valley, Nr Parracombe, Barnstaple, Devon, EX31 4PY

 About Heddon Valley CampsiteWhether you’re looking for complete simplicity or rustic comfort Heddon Valley pop-up campsite is the perfect place to get away from it all.

 Deep-set and densely-wooded, the Heddon Valley meanders from the upland heaths of Exmoor to Heddon’s Mouth, a hidden stony sea inlet.
-This campsite is tucked away in a long meadow bordering the river surrounded by sessile oaks, quiet and isolated yet within easy walking distance of the ranger base and car park at Hunter’s Inn, with its pub, ice cream shop and peacocks.
+This campsite is tucked away in two of the meadows bordering the river surrounded by sessile oaks, quiet and isolated yet within easy walking distance of the ranger base and car park at Hunter’s Inn, with its pub, ice cream shop and peacocks.

 Features and facilities